Goncalves95/snake_game/README.md

 - __StartButton__

-The homebage containg the information about the company.
-In particular it contains two distinc sections:

-- The Algarve, one smal paragraph for descrive the Algarve, where is the work region of the company.

-- The about, where the user can finde and read what the company do and what can expect from them.
+The home page contains a big bottom starting:

+- Clicking is a means for the user to begin playing.

 - __Information Users__

-  - A welcome message for the user.
+  - A message of welcome to the user.
-  - In this section I have placed a small text to inform the user for have the best experience its recomended playing on laptop or computer.
+  - In this section, I have placed a small text to inform the user that for the best experience, it is recommended to play on a laptop or computer.
-  - And a nice message to Good Game.
+  - A positive message to Good Game.

  ![Cards's](assets/media/main_page_web.png)